Max Payne: Max Payne 3

-Additional titles
+Remakes

-Remedy, with funding from Rockstar who holds the rights to the series, announced plans to remake Max Payne and Max Payne 2 for personal computers, PlayStation 5, and Xbox Series X and Series S in April 2022.
+Remedy, with funding from Rockstar who holds the rights to the series, announced plans to remake Max Payne and Max Payne 2 for PC, PlayStation 5, and Xbox Series X/S in April 2022.
 At the time of the announcement, the remakes were at an early development state, and no planned release date was announced.
 It was confirmed that the two games will be released as a single title.

 Film adaptation

 Early in 2003, it was confirmed that 20th Century Fox had bought the rights to adapt the game to film.
 The Max Payne movie went into production in 2008 and was directed by John Moore.
 The movie was produced by Collision Entertainment and Firm Films in Toronto, Ontario, Canada.
 Mark Wahlberg and Mila Kunis play the roles of Max Payne and Mona Sax respectively.
 Beau Bridges, Chris O'Donnell, Nelly Furtado and Ludacris have roles as B.B.
 Hensley, Jason Colvin, Christa Balder and Jim Bravura respectively.
 On July 10, 2008, a teaser trailer was released, featuring an instrumental version of the Marilyn Manson song, "If I Was Your Vampire".
-The film was released to theaters in the U.S. on October 17, 2008 with a PG-13 rating.
+The film was released to theaters in the U.S. on October 17, 2008, with a PG-13 rating.
 While it was ranked first on its opening weekend, grossing US$18 million at the box office, the film received mainly negative reviews, having a 16% rating at Rotten Tomatoes, based on 129 reviews.
 In June 2022, 20th Century Studios announced that a Max Payne reboot movie is in development.